nasa/fprime/docs/getting-started.md

 In order to make a GPS processor, we need to take the following steps:

+0. Implement the schedIn function (called at 1HZ)
-1. Initialize the UART in the first call to schedIn
+1. (Re)initialize the UART in the call to schedIn
 2. Read UART in schedIn
 3. Parse UART data in schedIn
 4. Downlink telmetry in schedIn